What's at stake as two Republicans in Congress push resolution on how media cover shootings

 Have a story to tell?
 Reach Angele Latham by email at alatham@gannett.com, by phone at 931-623-9485, or follow her on Twitter at @angele_latham

-This article originally appeared on Nashville Tennessean: Congress: Resolution on media coverage of shootings raises questions
+This article originally appeared on Cincinnati Enquirer: Congress: Resolution on media coverage of shootings raises questions